First Sunday Welcome Party

 FCC uses the Financial Peace University curriculum to teach Practical Principles to biblically manage money.
 “FPU” speaks on the subjects of saving, giving, spending, investing, and debt.
 We believe that the concepts and skills taught in the class align with Biblical principles, while realizing that they are not a substitute for God’s word and Spirit.
 We also encourage everyone to filter all teaching (financial or otherwise) through the lens of Scripture.

 Financial Peace is a 9-week, video-based course, which typically meets in the evening, either in one of our church buildings or in a home.
-We usually run two sessions: one that begins in September, and one beginning in January.
-The cost for a 3 month Financial Peace membership is $59.99, after a 14-day free trial.
+We usually run one session in January.
 Only one membership is necessary per household.

 If you’ve already taken FPU before you may retake the class for free!

-To teach Generosity Principles, we alternate studying one of two books: one from Andy Stanley and the other from Randy Alcorn.
-This class is part book-study, part video lesson, and part discussion.
-We will dive deeper what generosity looks like and what part it plays in the Christian life.
-We will read the assigned chapters from How to Be Rich, by Andy Stanley, and The Treasure Principle, by Randy Alcorn.
-Then, will meet together to watch the accompanying Right Now Media video lessons, followed by a group discussion.
+To teach Generosity Principles, we read a generosity-themed book together.
+This class is usually part book-study, part video lesson, and part discussion.
+We dive deeper into what generosity looks like and what part it plays in the Christian life.
+We read the assigned chapters from The Treasure Principle, by Randy Alcorn (or another book).
+Then, we meet together to watch the accompanying Right Now Media video lessons, followed by a group discussion.

-Stanley and Alcorn bring to our attention different ways to think about what it means to be generous.
-Both authors offer challenging, but hopeful, insights into generosity.
+Alcorn brings to our attention different ways to think about what it means to be generous.
+We may also read from other authors who offer challenging, but hopeful, insights into generosity.

 The Panters have experienced personal transformation through the Financial Peace program and gained a deep passion for encouraging others to pursue lives of generousity.Contact the Panters